 Are you prepared for a compliance evaluation from the Office of Federal Contract Compliance Programs (OFCCP)?
-If you’re a government contractor or subcontractor employing at least 50 people and having a contract or subcontract of $50,000 or greater, you need to be.
+If you’re a government contractor or subcontractor, you likely need to be.
 The OFCCP is under the umbrella of the Department of Labor and their goal is to “protect workers, promote diversity and enforce the law.”
 OFCCP administers the following laws, all of which are specific to government contractors:

 - Executive Order 11246